rayman51/DSproject/README.md

 * Show Vehicles
 * Show & Add Bookings

-By Clickiing on customers, a list of customers is displayed By Clickiing on vehicles, a list of vehicles is displayed By Clickiing on bookings, a list of bookings is displayed
+By Clicking on customers, a list of customers is displayed

+By Clicking on vehicles, a list of vehicles is displayed

+By Clicking on bookings, a list of bookings is displayed

 On each page there are also update and delete buttons and on the booking page there is a button to create a new booking.
 Unfortunately, this project is incomplete as I was unable to meet the criteria for the Create/Modify/Update/Delete functionality.